 4 Elements to Include When Copywriting About Pages

 The About Us page has a couple of key missions: to communicate the company’s mission and values, to establish its trustworthiness, to highlight any key players on the team, and to give some idea as to its personality.

 When I say “highlight the company’s mission and values,” understand that I don’t just mean literally writing out a mission statement and some bullet points for values.
 I mean writing about who they are, why they do what they do, and why they see that as important in the world.
-This is really the company’s opportunity to tell its story.
+This is the company’s opportunity to tell its story.

 If it has a good origin story/history, this is a great place to put it here, too.
 People want to purchase from and work with companies that truly believe in what they do and believe in helping people with their products or services.
 The About Us page is the place to convey that.

-The element of trustworthiness is actually going to come about as a natural byproduct from conveying the mission and vision.
+The element of trustworthiness is going to come about as a natural byproduct from conveying the mission and vision.
 You can also help to increase the trustworthiness by including real pictures of staff and, when applicable, their stories.
 Seeing the real people behind a company helps people believe in its inherent trustworthiness.

-If there are people at the company who have made an impact on the world (founded other companies, written books, given TED speeches, etc.), this can also be a great place to highlight them.
+If there are people at the company who have made an impact on the world (founded other companies, written books, given TED Talks, etc.), this can also be a great place to highlight them.
 Now, you obviously want to feature them with some humility, but their impressive resumes tend to lend some of that status to the company they work for.
 Think: “If this company has that person working for them, it must be pretty good!”

-And finally, this is the place to convey the company’s personality through photos and through your copy.
+Finally, this is the place to convey the company’s personality through photos and through your copy.
 Potential job applicants especially want to know if a company is creative, laidback, focused, straightforward, uncompromising, irreverent, challenging or any other possible trait.
 This is a great place to give an idea of the company’s culture, yes, but even more than that, its personality.